 Two medical practitioners must certify that you have physical or mental health issues that are likely to stop you from working ever again in the job you’re qualified to do.

-If you’re permanently incapacitated you can access:
+If you’re permanently incapacitated, you can access:

 - Any other super benefits you have accumulated.
-There are no restrictions on the amount of your own benefits that you can access, and you can access them either as lump sum or as a regular income stream of payments.
+There are no restrictions on the amount of your own benefits that you can access, and you can access them as a lump sum or as a regular income stream of payments.

-If the payments you receive via your super fund are TPD insurance benefits, these payments are tax-free.
+If the payments you receive via your super fund are TPD insurance benefits, these payments are tax free.

 However, if you’re accessing permanent incapacity benefits from your super fund that aren’t TPD insurance payments, these payments are taxable.

-11. The First Home Super Saver Scheme (FHSS)
+11. The First Home Super Saver Scheme

-The First Home Super Saver Scheme (FHSS) is a recently introduced government scheme aimed at encouraging people to save money for a deposit on their first home in the lightly taxed super environment.
+The First Home Super Saver Scheme (FHSSS) is a recently introduced government scheme aimed at encouraging people to save money for a deposit on their first home in the lightly taxed super environment.
 Super contributions and fund earnings are taxed at the concessional rate of 15%.

 Under the conditions of the scheme, eligible Australians can voluntarily contribute up to $15,000 in any one year and up to a maximum of $30,000 across all years to their super fund.
-They can later withdraw these funds to buy their first home, provided they plan to live in it (i.e. it’s not an investment property).
+They can later withdraw these funds to buy their first home, provided they plan to live in it (that is, it’s not an investment property).

 12. Temporary resident departing Australia